Happiness-Haengbok-Chung/Happiness-Haengbok-Chung.github.io/index.md

 </p>

 ## Current Interests:
-Inclusive models that are human-like yet superhuman, embodied AI for real-world applications such as medicine.
+Inclusive models that are human-like yet superhuman, embodied AI for real-world applications such as **medicine**.

 ## News
 - **[Sep.
 2025]** Will join UIUC as an MCS student!